nirryde/nirryde.github.io/_posts/2020-10-04-A Test for Independence you Probably Never Heard of.md

 $$G = 2 \sum_{i=1}^{I} \sum_{j=1}^{J} n_{ij} log \left( \frac{n_{ij}}{\hat{\mu}_{ij}} \right)$$

-Introductory statistics courses given at any faculty will usually present the well-known chi-square test for independence by Pearson and never mention the likelihood ratio etst based on the $$G$$ statistic.
+Introductory statistics courses given at any faculty will usually present the well-known chi-square test for independence by Pearson and never mention the likelihood ratio test based on the $$G$$ statistic.
 In fact, the chi-square test statistic is obtained from the second-order Taylor approximation of the log term about 1 and is given by:

 $$\chi^2= \sum_{i=1}^{I}\sum_{j=1}^{J} \frac{\left(n_{ij}-n_{i+}\cdot n_{+j} \right)^2}{ n_{i+}n_{+j}}$$